tasn19/scan-repro/README.md

 2. SCAN Semantic Clustering Step: The semantically meaningful nearest neighbors found in the pretext step are used as a prior for semantic clustering.
 An image and and its nearest neighbors are classified together using the novel SCAN loss function.
 3. Self-labeling Step: Classification errors caused by neighbors with less-confident predictions are corrected by applying a threshold to filter them out and the network is updated using a weighted cross entropy loss.

 This repo contains a reimplementation of SCAN for a reproduction study aimed to reproduce performance results on CIFAR10 to within the range of the published results.
 Parts of the original implementation are reused.
+See the presentation slides for details on the project.

 Setup Instructions:
 1. Open the SCAN_repro Colab notebook and run the sections in order.